JulianZhang97/garaone-/README.md

+Welcome to GaraOne!

+This is a simplified vehicle simulation program, allowing the user to select two vehicles, and compare their performance over a quarter-mile race in real-time.

+Credit to https://www.zeroto60times.com/ for all vehicle information and performance data.

-Note: Demo images of program are available under the demos folder.
+Feel free to run GaraOne by following the quick setup below, or view demo images of the program in action in the demos folder.

 GaraOne Setup: